Read time: 10 minutes

 However, it should be pointed out that the inclusion of beta sitosterol (more on this later) in this particular study obscures the efficacy of saw palmetto.
 It raises the possibility that any improvements in hair were a result of beta sitosterol and not saw palmetto.

-Even so, there is a large enough body of evidence to suggest that saw palmetto really is an effective natural treatment for the management of hair loss.
+Even so, there is a large enough body of evidence to suggest that saw palmetto is a (barely) effective natural intervention for the management of hair loss – even if saw palmetto isn’t as effective as finasteride.
 Not only has it been demonstrated to reduce tissue DHT levels, the studies of its impact on androgenetic alopecia suggest this translates to improved hair quality as well.

 Dosage: How Much Saw Palmetto Will Reduce DHT?